-Date Suggestion Response 1 April 2020 Suggestions from meeting with Town Teams and Town Team Movement 1 April 2020: Response: Create a business data base to share a business e-newsletter.
+Suggestion Response 1 April 2020 Suggestions from meeting with Town Teams and Town Team Movement 1 April 2020: Response: Create a business data base to share a business e-newsletter.
 Provide information from reputable sources.
 Continue to check in with local businesses and conduct health checks to understand support required.
 Advocate for rent relief for businesses affected by restrictions.
 Consider the use of percent for art funds for activations once restrictions are lifted.
-Consider the use of each in lieu for parking funds.
-Consider the use of each in lieu for parking funds.
+Consider the use of cash in lieu for parking funds.
 Consider preparing a community benefit incentive based policy position under Design WA.
 Include a new action in the Implementation Table above.
 Include a new action in the Implementation Table above.
 Consider as part of Action 2.15.
 Include a new action in the Implementation Table above.
 Include a new action in the Implementation Table above.
 Completed.